AmericasNLP/americasnlp2025/ST3_MachineTranslationMetrics/README.md

 ## Update:

+3/1: Test data added.

 2/4: 'Semantics' and 'Fluency' scores provided for the dev set in case the may be of use, note that 'Score' is their average and what we use to calculate correlations.

 1/25: Development sets, baselines, and evaluation script added.

+## Submission Guideline
+Please send all your system outputs to americas.nlp.workshop@gmail.com.
+The subject of your email should be "AmericasNLP2025_SharedTask3; Shared Task Submission; ".
+The content of your submission email should be as follows:

+    Line 1: Team name
+    Line 2: Names of all team members
+    Line 3: All languages you are sending submissions for in order of your choice (we will use that to double-check that we got all files you intended to send)
+    [optional] Line 4: A link to a GitHub repository with code that can be used to reproduce your results.
+This is not required in order to participate in the shared task, but it’s strongly encouraged.
+Please attach all output files to your email as a single zip file, named after your team, e.g., "TheGaugeCrew.zip".
+Within that zip file, the individual files should be named ".results.".
+The language code should be the same as used in the corresponding evaluation set names.
+The version number is in case you want to submit the outputs of multiple versions of your metric; it should be a single-digit (please don't submit more than 9 options per language!).
+The output file has all the scores of the test data in separate lines.